Skip to main content

 404Not Found — the requested resource does not exist

-429Rate Limited — too many requests
+429Rate Limited — too many requests, slow down and retry

 500Internal Server Error — something went wrong on our end